dotnet/runtime/docs/design/features/host-tracing.md

 ## Implementation notes

+Several components disable error writing to `stderr`.
+Note that enabling tracing via `COREHOST_TRACE=1` still works and without additional env. variables will output tracing, which includes all errors, into `stderr`.

 ### `nethost`

 The `nethost` library intentionally disables error writing to `stderr` but also doesn't provide a way to register error writer.
 It is possible to add support for registering custom error writer in the future.

 ### `apphost`

-`apphost` on Windows uses the `hostfxr_set_error_writer` to redirect error writing when the app is a GUI app.
+`apphost` on Windows uses the `hostfxr_set_error_writer` to redirect error writing.
 The callback writes to `stderr` immediately and also caches the errors into a buffer.

+In all cases the buffered error is written into Windows Event Log.

-Upon error exit the buffer is used to show a user friendly dialog box.
+If it's a GUI app, the buffered error is used to show a user friendly dialog box.

+### `ijwhost`

+`ijwhost` intentionally disables error writing to `stderr`.

+### `comhost`

+`comhost` redirects error writing to a custom callback which buffers the errors.
+It will use the buffered error to set error info via `IErrorInfo` interface.

 ## Future investments